Beodom shares here its experience in doing legal, quality, low-energy apartment buildings in Belgrade.

-Can you build or not: check the detailed regulation plan (aka detailed urban plan) One of the 6 things that you should check before buying a land in Belgrade, is what you are allowed to build on that land.
-For that, you need to obtain an urban plan excerpt (also called act on urban conditions) from the Secretariat for Urban Planning and Construction.
-Depending whether or not a detailed regulation plan exists for the area where is the land, you might or not be able to get it.
-We look at this procedure in details.
+Can you build or not: check the detailed regulation plan One of the 6 things that you should check before buying a land in Belgrade, is if and what you are allowed to build on that land.
+For that, you can use online tools or ask for the location information in the Secretariat for Urban Planning and Construction.
+You will be able to obtain information for building only in the case a detailed regulation plan exists for the area where is the land. (updated version)

 Detailed regulation plans